GARCIAAA123/Ansible-Demo/README.md

     Retry the `vagrant up` or `ansible-playbook` command to see if the issue is resolved.

+## Apache Installation on the Web Server

+The Ansible playbook located in `playbook.yml` is responsible for installing and starting the Apache web server on the web server VM.
+Here's a brief overview of what the playbook does:

+1. **Install Apache**

+    The playbook uses the `yum` module to install the `httpd` package, which is the Apache HTTP server:

+    ```yaml
+    - name: Install Apache
+      yum:
+        name: httpd
+        state: present
+    ```

+2. **Start and Enable Apache Service**

+    After installing Apache, the playbook ensures that the Apache service is started and enabled to start on boot:

+    ```yaml
+    - name: Start and enable Apache service
+      service:
+        name: httpd
+        state: started
+        enabled: yes
+    ```

+3. **Verify Installation**

+    To verify that Apache is running, you can access the web server VM using a web browser and navigate to the server's IP address.
+You should see the default Apache welcome page.

 ## Contributing

 Feel free to open an issue or submit a pull request if you have improvements or suggestions for this project.